 Climb the peaks of Shenandoah National Park!
-This challenge includes peaks along the crest of the Shenandoahs and trailed peaks in the western reaches of the park.
+This challenge includes all trailed peaks along the crest of the Shenandoahs lying within the national park.
 If you've done the classic Old Rag and yearn to explore deeper into the Shenandoah, this is an excellent challenge to tackle.
 Easy day-trip striking distance from Washington DC area!

 Highest peak